Freedom to Operate (FTO) Search

 Examples of Freedom to Operate (FTO) Search

-Freedom to Operate (FTO) FAQs
+Freedom to Operate (FTO) Search FAQs

-1. What is FTO search?
+1. What is a Freedom to Operate search?

 2. What is freedom to operate?

-4. How to conduct a freedom-to-operate search?
+3. How to conduct a Freedom to Operate search?

 5. How long does a Freedom to Operate search take?

-6. What is the difference between an FTO search and a patentability search?
+7. What is the difference between an FTO search and a patentability search?

-The two searches answer fundamentally different questions.
-A patentability search asks whether your invention is novel and non-obvious enough to be patented, and is therefore broader — covering all forms of prior art, including expired patents and non-patent literature.
-An FTO search, by contrast, focuses narrowly on infringement risk, examining the active claims of granted patents and pending applications in the jurisdictions where you intend to manufacture or market.
-At SciTech Patent Art, our FTO analysis is based on patent claims, mapped against the product elements, process steps, and components.
+A patentability search asks whether your invention is novel and non-obvious enough to be patented, so it covers all forms of prior art, including expired patents and non-patent literature.
+A Freedom to Operate search instead focuses narrowly on infringement risk, examining only the active, enforceable claims in the jurisdictions where you plan to manufacture or sell.
+SciTech Patent Art’s FTO work is built around claim-level mapping rather than broad novelty assessment.

-11. How do periodic FTO searches work?
+12. How do periodic Freedom to Operate searches work?

 Sectors